samuelmahr/appt-scheduling/README.md

 ## Setup
 - `docker compose up` will stand up database
-- Load `appointments.json`:
+- Two options to load `appointments.json`:
   - From root directory run `go run ./scripts/initial_db_load.go` (uses libraries sqlx and squirrel)
   - Load however you know how to load a db
 - Run `./cmd/api/main.go` to start up the API
 - Test with `http://localhost:8000`
+- Endpoints are listed in API Endpoints section below

 ## Design Considerations & More
-### Project Structure
-This is basically how I'm used writing Go applications, except for models package.
-I just wanted to separate out structs and see if I like it better this way.

-In a larger service, there may be multiple objects that would make this project structure make more sense.
-It's a little overkill for this project, but it can be expanded on just for fun (add users table, trainers table, etc)

-### Testing
-Normally I would have unit tests mock most interfaces except for code that actually accesses data (`repo` package)

-Code hitting the database does have unit tests that will persist data into the table.
-I prefer to ensure interactions with the database work as expected.

-I am only testing the repo package just for read/write sanity.
-Ignoring the controller package, the other packages are mostly app/config/router setup.
-I was tempted to add tests to controllers, but it got larger than expected, so I will be skipping that since the email said the prompt should only take 60-90 minutes.

-Having the database running with docker compose is required.

 ### Data Model
+I went with a postgres table in order to represent an API data store rather than updating the original file.

 The db name, schema name, and table name were hard to do because naming is hard!
-Really, just named so it wasn't database appointments, schema appointments, and table appointments
+Really, just named, so it wasn't database appointments, schema appointments, and table appointments
 The main table has 3 extra columns that aren't in the json file example:
 1. `created_at`
 2. `updated_at`